 ARTICLE IV – Committees

-Section 1 Executive Committee
+Section 1: Executive Committee

 An Executive Committee shall be appointed by the Board at its first meeting each year.
-The Committee shall include the President as chair and three other current Board members selected by the Board.
+The committee shall include the President as chair and three other current Board members selected by the Board.
 One committee member shall be a local resident.
-The Committee shall be empowered to act on behalf of the Board between Board meetings, subject to such limitations as may be imposed by the Board.
-The Committee shall report any actions taken to the Board after each meeting.
+The committee shall be empowered to act on behalf of the Board between Board meetings, subject to such limitations as may be imposed by the Board.
+The committee shall report any actions taken to the Board after each meeting.

 Section 2: Standing Committees

 There shall be seven standing committees of the Club, namely: Finance and Audit, House, Green, Men’s Golf, Women’s Golf, Tennis, and Plant Maintenance.
 Except by vote of the Board, the chairman of each standing committee shall be appointed from the members of the Board, which shall define the duties of each of these standing committees.
+The President of the Club shall nominate each standing committee’s chairperson for confirmation by the Board, to serve for a term of one year or until such chairperson’s successor shall be so nominated and confirmed.
 All members of each standing committee shall be appointed by the chair of that committee with the concurrence of the President.

+The Finance and Audit Committee shall meet whenever requested by the Treasurer but shall in any event meet at least twice annually.

 Section 3: Special Committees

 The Board may create such special committees as it may deem necessary, and shall define their duties.
 All members shall be appointed by the chair of the relevant committee, with the concurrence of the President.